PitonCMS/Engine/templates/help/client/pages.md

 # PitonCMS Pages and Collection Detail Pages

-Pages have stand alone content accessible at a specific URL.
-Typically these hold *static* content such as Home, About, Location, and Collection Summaries etc. and are part of the main website navigation.
+**Pages** have content accessible at a specific URL.
+Typically these hold mostly *static* content such as Home, About, Location, and Collection Summaries etc. and are part of the main website navigation.
 You can create new Pages from the **Content > Pages > Add [Template]** menu.

-Collections are groups of *related* pages such as blog posts, recipes, services etc. and consist of *Collection Detail Pages* (each accessible at a specific URL), and *Collection Summaries* which is a group of links to the detail pages.
+Collections are groups of *related* pages such as blog posts, recipes, services, activities etc. and consist of *Collection Detail Pages* (each accessible at a specific URL), and *Collection Summaries* which is a group of the related links to the detail pages.
 You can create a Collection Detail Page from the **Content > Collections > Add [Template]** menu, or from the view all collection details page.

-Pages and Collection Detail Pages are structured by **Templates** around designer defined page **Blocks** that represent areas of the page design, to which you can add one or more **Elements** that contain your page content and display media.
+Pages and Collection Detail Pages are structured by **Templates** around designer defined page **Blocks** that represent broad areas of the page design, to which you can add one or more **Elements** that contain your page content and display media.

 There may also be designer defined **Custom Page Settings** in the page template, that store specific bits of information for the page.